-The BANOR for UNICEF project was conceived to support the "Fighting Child Mortality" initiative launched by UNICEF to save children's lives throughout the world.
+- The BANOR FOR UNICEF project was conceived to support the "Fighting Child Mortality" initiative launched by UNICEF to save children's lives throughout the world.
 All too often, babies and children under five die from causes the are entirely preventable.
-BC supports UNICEF's campaign through the new UNICEF class of the Banor SICAV Euro Bond Absolute Return fund, with 40% of fees donated to the Italian National Committee for UNICEF.
-Thanks to BC's support, UNICEF has been able to distribute over 700,000 water purification tablets and more than 46,000 sachets of rehydrating salts and vaccinate just over 10,000 children against measles.

-Protecting the environment is becoming an increasingly high priority for civil society, including investors and asset managers.
-BANOR for
+BC supports UNICEF's campaign through the Banor SICAV Euro Bond Absolute Return fund, with 40% of fees donated to the Italian National Committee for UNICEF.
+Thanks to BC's support, UNICEF has been able to distribute over 1,600,000 water purification tablets, to assist 179 children against severe malnutrition and vaccinate just over 25,000 children against measles. - Protecting the environment is becoming an increasingly high priority for civil society, including investors and asset managers.
+BANOR is supporting MAREVIVO with several projects with the aim to safeguard oceans and biodiversity.